jeffreytsaw/16881_Paper_Notes/Low Level Skills/Experiments in Balance with a 3D One-Legged Hopping Machine.md

 Hopping height is regulated by applying fixed thrust to offset energy loss for each hopping cycle

 Position control was achieved by using a controller to transfrom position errors and current velocity into desired velocity.
 This controller gives desired velocity and is a function of diagonal postiion and velocity gain matrices, position error current velocity.
 This desired velocity is clipped to a maximum value.
+Position can be found by integrating forward velocity estimate.

 Paper: [Experiments in Balance with a 3D One-Legged Hopping Machine](https://journals.sagepub.com/doi/pdf/10.1177/027836498400300207)